European shares hit five-year high on ECB stimulus view

-LONDON Expectations of monetary stimulus from the European Central Bank (ECB), coupled with a rise in HSBC(HSBA.L), drove European shares to a 5-year high on Monday.
+LONDON, Nov 4 Expectations of monetary stimulus from the European Central Bank (ECB), coupled with a rise in HSBC, drove European shares to a 5-year high on Monday.

-UK bank HSBC rose 2.3 percent to add the most points to the FTSEurofirst 300 after posting a 10-percent rise in third quarter profits and issuing a positive outlook.
+British bank HSBC rose 2.9 percent to add the most points to the FTSEurofirst 300 after posting a 10-percent rise in third quarter profits and issuing a positive outlook.

-European equities were also supported by expectations that the ECB will take on an accommodative tone towards helping the region's economy at its policy meeting on Thursday, after a drop in euro zone inflation in October.
+European equity markets were also supported by expectations that the ECB will take on an accomodative tone towards helping the region's economy at its policy meeting on Thursday, after a drop in euro zone inflation in October.

 UBS and Royal Bank of Scotland are anticipating an interest rate cut although many others expect the ECB to hold fire on concrete action until at least December.

-"An accommodative stance by the ECB is by now not only expected by investors but also demanded politically.
-So, for a while, the risk is for a break to the upside on equities," said SteppenWolf Capital chief investment officer Phoebus Theologites.
+"An accomodative stance by the ECB is by now not only expected by investors but also demanded politically.
+So, for a while, the risk is for a break to the upside on equities," SteppenWolf Capital chief investment officer, Phoebus Theologites, said.

 RYANAIR SLUMPS